Reading Time: 3 Minutes

-Best Plants For Rental Properties and Low Maintenance Landscaping
+The Best Plants For Rental Properties For a Low Maintenance Garden

 If your investment home has a section, you need to know what the best plants for rental properties are.

 For a low-maintenance garden (and much happier tenants), check out this list of the best plants you can get for your rental home!

 Best Plants For Rental Properties in New Zealand

 Landlords are usually responsible for maintaining and pruning trees, shrubs and hedges.
 This is why it is so important to plan with the future in mind if you are landscaping from scratch.

 For the best effect, make sure you choose simplicity over style.
 You need plants that will keep their foliage all year round and don’t spread out too much.